What is 200 Meters in Miles? A complete walkthrough to Metric-Imperial Conversion

 Q1: Is the conversion 200 meters to miles exact or an approximation?

 A1: The conversion is an approximation.
 The conversion factor of 1609.34 meters per mile is itself a rounded value.
-Therefore, the result (0.12427 miles) is also an approximation.
+So, the result (0.12427 miles) is also an approximation.
 The exact conversion involves a much longer decimal, but for most practical purposes, the rounded value suffices.

 Q2: What are some common mistakes people make when converting units?